Gauravyelane/-EDA-Project-02-Hotel-Booking-Analysis/README.md

 Null values in column children were replaced by the mean of the column.

-# Converting columns to appropriate data types
+# Converting columns to appropriate data types:
 Changed data type of children, company, agent to int type.

-# Exploratory Data Analysis
+# Exploratory Data Analysis:
 Performed EDA and tried answering the following questions:

 Q1) Which agent makes the most no. of bookings?